Overview of M&A

-Employees are typically hungry for information about the merger.
-This presentation explains the merger & acquisition steps in a simple, concise manner.
+Employees are typically curious for information about the steps of a merger.
+This article explains the merger & acquisition process in a simple, concise manner.

 - During Due Diligence, information is collected:

-- To uncover opportunities for additional growth or profitability that have not been capitalized on by the organization being evaluated for purchase
+- To reveal opportunities for additional growth or profitability that have not been capitalized on by the organization being evaluated for purchase.

-- Public Due Diligence—the collecting of information that already exists in the public domain
+- Public Due Diligence—collection of information that already exists in the public domain

-- Inside Due Diligence—which occurs after contact has occurred between the companies
+- Inside Due Diligence—collection and analysis after contact has occurred between the companies

 - Both organizations begin formulating an Agreement as Due Diligence information is collected.